EpfeiferNutri/Phage-plasmids/README.md

 tyPPing is a user-friendly, fast and accurate method, designed for the sensitive and efficient detection of distinct P-P types.
 Currently it finds P-Ps of the type AB_1, P1_1, P1_2, N15, SSU5, pMT1, pCAV, pSLy3, pKpn, and cp32.
 It uses protein profiles to search sequences for patterns (frequency and compositional sets) of conserved P-P proteins.
 If a match also fits the typical size range, it is predicted as a P-P with a distinct confidence.

-`DESCRIPTION_tyPPing.md` describes how to use tyPPing for P-P detection.

 ### *MM-GRC*

 MM-GRC (**m**ulti-**m**odel **g**ene **r**epertoire **c**lustering) is our first method to classify P-Ps, that we developed in PMID: 33590101.
 It is an integrated approach combining functional annotation (with phage- and plasmid-specific HMM profiles), machine learning (Random Forest, RF) models, and which was complemented with a literature review.
 It relies on the gene repertoire relatedness to type P-Ps.
 It detects various P-P types including diverse communities and unrelated putative P-Ps (singletons).

-`DESCRIPTION_MM-GRC.md` describes how to detect and type P-Ps using MM-GRC.

 ### *geNomad_vConTACT2*